ammons-datalabs/adl-m365-automation-starter/docs/SHAREPOINT_SETUP.md

-# SharePoint + Power Automate Setup Guide
+# SharePoint + Logic Apps Setup Guide

-This guide walks you through setting up the complete invoice automation workflow on SharePoint.
+This guide walks you through setting up the SharePoint library structure for the invoice automation workflow using Azure Logic Apps.

 ## Architecture